 Despite their significant intercorrelations, we did not observe all the predicted effects for all the positive attention variables.
 Most notably, we saw distinct results for the two measures of children's attention to the ILLUSTRATION.
 The proportion of children's overall gaze that was devoted to the ILLUSTRATION was significantly predicted by the interaction of complexity and age, but their absolute gaze duration was not.
 Likewise, children's mean ILLUSTRATION gaze proportions predicted their unfamiliar word generalization, but their total ILLUSTRATION gaze durations did not.
 This pattern lends itself to a few mutually compatible interpretations.
 First, net gaze duration may just be a noisy measure of attention.
-There are many routes to high values, including even children "zoning out" (Shepherd and Kidd 2024).
-Another route to high net gaze durations is via many shorter fixations, potentially broken up by looks to the DISTRACTOR that repeatedly fail to meet the threshold for triggering the next page.
-Relative and absolute measures of children's gaze to the ILLUSTRATION pull apart in this latter scenario, as a child's proportion gaze duration would be comparatively low (given that the child would be effectively splitting their time between the ILLUSTRATION and the DISTRACTOR).
-This points to another, related interpretation of the discrepancy between measures: It may be that in this experimental setup, what is really important for us to track is how much children get distracted, rather than how much they attend, or how much exposure they get to the speech-and proportion gaze duration may be particularly sensitive to a child's degree of distraction.
+There are many routes to high values, including even children 'zoning out' (Shepherd & Kidd, 2024).
+Another route is via many shorter fixations, potentially broken up by looks to the DISTRACTOR that repeatedly fail to meet the threshold for triggering the next page.
+Relative and absolute measures of children's gaze to the ILLUSTRATION pull apart in this latter scenario, as proportion gaze duration would be comparatively low (given that children would be effectively splitting their time between the ILLUSTRATION and the DISTRACTOR).
+This points to another, related interpretation of the discrepancy between measures: it may be that in this experimental setup, what is really important for us to track is how much children get distracted, rather than how much they attend, or how much exposure they get to the speech-and proportion gaze duration may be a particularly good metric of a child's degree of distraction.
 Lastly, differences across attention variables might derive from our analytic approach.
 For example, our power simulations anticipated a crossover effect in predicting attention from condition and age.
-For an interaction where the effect of age on a particular attention variable is merely attenuated in one condition versus another (rather than reversed), our study is likely underpowered.
+For an interaction where the effect of age on a particular variable is merely attenuated in one condition versus another (rather than reversed), our study is likely underpowered.